The slow train through Europe

 Your next adventure: Offenburg to Konstanz in Germany

 Looking for a fairytale adventure?
 Don't miss the Schwarzwaldbahn (Black Forest Railway) in the south of Germany.
-This enchanting route cuts straight through the Black Forest for 150 kilometres and takes you 650 metres above sea level for some breathtaking views.
+This enchanting route cuts straight through the Black Forest for 150 kilometres and takes you 650 metres above sea level for breathtaking views.

 Get ready to see fairytale forests, villages with traditional timbered houses (reminiscent of gingerbread houses), grassy meadows, 39 tunnels and two spectacular viaducts.
 Be especially on the lookout for the lovely section between Donaueschingen and Hornberg.